-Recently we wrote about the planned restoration of a number of the vessels that make up the Port Natal Maritime Museum, one of which is the SAS Durban.
+Recently we wrote about the planned restoration of a number of the vessels that make up the Durban Maritime Museum, one of which is the SAS Durban.

 A naval warship, or more accurately, a minesweeper, the SAS Durban was originally designed to counter the threat posed by naval mines, and is only one of three known survivors of the Ton-class minesweeper first developed for the Royal Navy in the early 1950s.
 South Africa had the largest number of these ships outside of Britain, ten in total, with eight being transferred from the Royal Navy in 1955 in terms of the Simonstown Agreement.* Two additional minesweepers were built specifically for the SA Navy, one of which was the SAS Durban.

 Allan Jackson, author of the book, Facts About Durban, has a page on his website dedicated to ships that feature Durban in their names.
 Included is a wonderful anecdote about the SAS Durban submitted by the late Dave Sievwright of the National Sea Rescue Institute:

 As you know, the SAS Durban is now a floating exhibit in our Durban Maritime museum.
 When I was still in the SA Navy, the SAS Durban was sent to Durban.
 I joined the vessel and was appointed Coxswain (Master-at-Arms) of the vessel.
 Dates are a little hazy, but about 1975 – 6.